Netflix-Skunkworks/stethoscope/docs/backend.rst

 ^^^^^^^^^^^^

 We recommend using a Python `virtualenv`_.
-Once you've set up an environment for Stethoscope, you can install the back-end and the bundled plugins easily using our :file:`Makefile`:
+Once you've set up an environment for Stethoscope, you can install the backend and the bundled plugins easily using our :file:`Makefile`:

 .. code:: sh